Validating Design Tokens Against JSON Schema in CI

 Run validator in standalone mode to isolate CI environment variables Async token resolution not awaited before validation step Implement a pre-validation normalization script to strip metadata

-Check for BOM characters or trailing commas in exported token files CI runner using outdated Node.js version incompatible with validator package Configure CI cache for node_modules and validator binary
+Check for BOM characters or trailing commas in exported token files CI runner using outdated Node.js version incompatible with ajv version Configure CI cache for node_modules and pin Node.js version in actions/setup-node

 Migration Strategy & Resolution Patterns